-Future planned work for the development of this mobile robot platform includes further development of the cross-cutting algorithm to better exploit the degrees of freedom enabled by the mobile base, integration of a third parallel NCNR project focused on developing software for robotic grasping and further collaboration with Sellafield in the development of the human-robot interface for teleoperation.
-The mobile platform has been demonstrated within test environments, and research partners are planning more demonstrations in future as the system increases TRL.
+Future planned work for the development of this mobile robot platform includes further development of the cross-cutting algorithm to better exploit the degrees of freedom enabled by the mobile base, integration of a third parallel NCNR project focused on developing software for robotic grasping and further Pardi, T., Ortenzi, V., Pipe, T., Ghalamzan, A. M., and Stolkin, R. collaboration with Sellafield in the development of (2019) Maximally manipulable vision-based motion planning the human-robot interface for teleoperation.
+The for robotic rough-cutting on arbitrarily shaped surfaces mobile platform has been demonstrated within test environments, and research partners are planning SBRI project, 'Integrated robotic system for characterisation more demonstrations in future as the system and decommissioning', 971566 and EPSRC Programme Grant, increases TRL.
+Robotics for Nuclear Environment, EP/P01366X/1 perform remotely.
+As such, this work could limit the involvement of humans in the cutting and sorting of nuclear waste and reduce exposure risk.
+Furthermore, automation of aspects teleoperation of reduces the cognitive load on operators and improves efficiency and cost-effectiveness of operation.